ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/index.md

 └────────────────────┴─────────────────────┘
 ```

-Also you can use [Tuple](../data-types/tuple.md) to change NULL skipping behavior.
+Also you can use [Tuple](../data-types/tuple.md) to work around NULL skipping behavior.
+The a `Tuple` that contains only a `NULL` value is not `NULL`, so the aggregate functions won't skip that row because of that `NULL` value.

 ```sql
 SELECT